Blockstream/docs/docs/green/basic.md

 Other non-custodial wallets do not have those issues, but it also means that if someone steals your mnemonic or gain access to your wallet, they can steal all of your coins.
 The secrecy of your mnemonic is the only thing protecting your coins with these wallets.

+With Blockstream Green, we get you benefits of both types.

-Coins in Blockstream Green wallets have two different spend conditions.
+This is possible because coins in Blockstream Green wallets have two different spend conditions.

 The first way to spend coins is using signatures from 2 different keys to send coins.
 One is held by the user in the form of the mnemonic, which the service  never knows.
 The other is stored on our server, and we sign your transactions with it after any 2FA you have enabled verifies the transaction.